ome/omero-guide-python/docs/gettingstarted.rst

 **Step-by-Step**
 ----------------

-In this section, we go over the various steps required to analyse the data.
+In this section, we go through the steps required to analyse the data.
 The script used in this document is :download:`simple_frap.py <../scripts/simple_frap.py>`.

 Connect to the server: